alaney/currency-take-home/README.md

 ## Selecting Currencies

 Initially I used an array to hold the selected currencies.
-However, this made the code a little more complex than it was worth.
+However, this made the code a little more complex than I wanted.
 I decided since we're only ever selecting two currencies that it was acceptable to have a dedicated state variable to hold each selection i.e., `selectedCurrency1` and `selectedCurrency2`.
+These selected values live on the `CurrencyListContainer` state and are passed to the children to show the comparison and to change the styles of the selected items.

+For testing I needed a way to clear the selected currencies so I created a button.
+After using it quite a bit I decided it was a nice feature and added it as an icon button at the top of the list.

+## Updating the URL

+The URL updates when the "Compare" button is clicked.
+I also wanted to be able to "link" to a comparison with the URL.
+If you navigate to the app with they query parameters populated (`/?c1=usd&c2=cad`), the UI will display the currency comparison and select the appropriate list items.

 ## Testing